Time is the raw material from which you build your life. It’s given to all of us, free of charge.

 When this idea comes to time management techniques, you should have a series of orderly steps leading to a goal.

 Let’s say you set aside an hour block of deep work towards building a web site.
 In this time block, you’re working on coding the website.
 During a coding session, you can’t leave a certain section of code half-finished and go to the next.
-In the end, you’ll wind up with jumbled code and a page that makes no sense.
+If you do this, you’ll wind up with jumbled code and a page that makes no sense.

 Think before you leap